Skip to Content

 Why diversity in the garden and soil matters for boosting mycorrhizal fungi

-One of the easiest ways to increase mycorrhizal fungi in the soil is by ensuring that you have a diverse selection of plants in your garden.
+One of the easiest ways to increase mycorrhizal fungi in the soil is by ensuring a diverse selection of plants in your garden.

-This benefits the fungi because they love being in the company of other microbes, such as bacteria, which benefits them and the soil.
+This benefits the fungi because they love being in the company of other microbes, such as bacteria, which helps them and the soil.

 Look into crop rotation to further boost the increase in mycorrhizal fungi